-Corners are often shuffling away from the play, giving ground and anticipating a WR cut.
-The key to this coverage is to ensure your shoulders stay square as long as possible
+Corners often shuffle away from the play, give ground, and anticipate a WR cut.
+The key to this coverage is to ensure your shoulders stay square as long as possible.

 Defensive backs get into trouble when they’re too quick to jump out on a receiver’s first move, and they end up getting their hips flipped around.

-Past corners such as Deion Sanders and Darrelle Revis were great, mainly because of their discipline to stay on the hip of receivers… on top of having tremendous ball and cover skills!
+Past corners such as Deion Sanders and Darrelle Revis were great, mainly because of their discipline to stay on the hip of receivers while also having tremendous cover skills.

-We often see this press technique in college as it’s safer than the 2 hand jam.
+We often see this press technique in college as it’s safer than the two-hand jam.

 It allows the defensive back to keep hips square and balanced if the wide receiver knocks it away.

-One problem with the 1 hand jam, is defensive backs often don’t move their feet when they jam.
-In the video above, the corner does a great job in jamming with one hand, however he’s back on his heels.
+One problem with the one-hand jam is defensive backs often don’t move their feet when they jam.
+In the video above, the corner does an excellent job jamming with one hand.
+However, he’s back on his heels.

 A good receiver will use the space he gathers to stack back up and gain vertical leverage.

-The 2 hand jam is a high risk high reward type jam.
+The two-hand jam is a high-risk, high-reward type jam.

 The high risk comes from shooting two hands at the wide receiver.
-If the defensive back is not discipline by keeping his hips square to the defender, the wide receiver can easily gain vertical leverage
+The wide receiver can quickly gain vertical leverage if the defensive back is not disciplined by keeping his hips square to the defender.

-2 key points that are extremely important when playing a jam coverage:
+Two key points that are extremely important when playing jam coverage:

 - Contact Point

 In the first clip, the defensive back gets a great jam on the receiver with two hands and continues to ride him up the sideline.
-He does a great job sliding his feet and staying square which allows him to get on the back hip and place himself between the ball and the quarterback.
+He does a great job sliding his feet and staying square, allowing him to get on the back hip and place himself between the ball and the quarterback.

-When a defensive back is leaning forward, it makes it easier for the wide receiver to wash their arms away and get vertical.
+When a defensive back is leaning forward, it is easier for the wide receiver to wash their arms away and get vertical.

 The second clip is a little different.
 The corner makes decent contact and maintains body control.
-The only issue is, his body and leverage is too far up field – therefore the receiver undercuts him and he has no chance.
+The only issue is his body and leverage are too far upfield – therefore, the receiver undercuts him, and he has no chance.

-He’s off balance as he transitions up field mainly because his first 2 initial hop steps.
+He’s off-balance as he transitions upfield mainly because of his first two initial hop steps.
 When he turns his hips and gets into his transition, his feet are together.
 This forces his next step to be an over-stride, which puts him off balance.
 The receiver times it up perfectly and washes him away at this exact moment.

-Press coverage has been innovated from not just man coverage, but also zone coverage.
+Press coverage has been innovated from man coverage and zone coverage.
 Teams are pressing in all types of coverages, including: